Rigorous derivation of the mean-field limit for the signal-dependent Keller-Segel system: Convergence in probability

 Substituting \eqref{I111}, \eqref{I1121}, and \eqref{I1122} into \eqref{I11+}, we obtain

 Therefore, plugging \eqref{I12} and \eqref{I11} into \eqref{EI1i} gives

 Substituting \eqref{I2i} and \eqref{I1i} into \eqref{ES} yields the inequality

 We now show that the terms multiplying the constants decay as a negative power of $N$.
 Recall the scaling $\varepsilon\sim N^{-\gamma},\gamma>0$.
-To bound the error terms, we require a positive exponent $\eta>0$ such that the following bounds hold
+First, to ensure the coefficient in the Gr\"{o}nwall integral remains bounded by a constant independent of $N$, we require the exponent to be non-positive: